 What causes leukemia in children?

-Scientists are still researching on what exactly causes leukemia in children, though they have linked DNA mutations to the development of leukemia.
+Scientists are still researching on what exactly causes leukemia in children, though they have linked DNA mutations to its development.
 These cause further mutations to develop in other parts of the body, such as the bone marrow, and can be inherited from the parents.

 What increases my child’s risk of developing leukemia?